 To ease acid reflux symptoms and for a natural cal/mag supplement, soak crushed eggshells in your homemade ACV to make a simple eggshell and apple cider vinegar remedy.
 1 teaspoon in 8 oz of water up to 3 times a day works wonders.

 DIY ACV can also be used to make a vinegar compress for sprains and bruises.
-This is what people used before ice was readily available, and raw vinegar works extremely well too!
+This is what people used before ice was readily available, and believe it or not, raw vinegar works extremely well!

 How to Use the ACV Mother